Reading time: 9 min.

 If you’ve always wanted a full beard and were never quite able to achieve one, you’ll be happy to know plenty of help is available.
 The first thing you need to do is to book a consultation with a trichologist.
 This beard and hair doctor can pinpoint the reason your facial hair is sparse and provide the most appropriate recommendations.

-If you are young, you may not have grown into your full beard yet and need to be patient for a few more years.
+If you are young, you may not have grown your full beard yet and need to be patient for a few more years.
 If your genes or hormones are working against you, they may prescribe hair growth medications such as Minoxidil [2].
 Or they could suggest effective therapies, such as PRP treatments [3] or low-level laser therapy [4] to help increase facial hair density and thickness.
 And suppose your beard patchiness is caused by a condition such as alopecia barbae (a form of alopecia areata) [5], they may recommend steroid creams or steroid injections to reduce your symptoms.

 However, if none of these treatments works, there is a fast and very effective way to permanently end your beard troubles and grow the facial hair of your dreams.
 Lately, there has been a rise in the popularity of beard transplants because these safe, painless outpatient procedures can provide excellent results.